Finding and evaluating Information

 Effective internet searching

-There is nothing wrong with using the internet for your research.
+When using the internet for your research make sure you evaluate your sources before you rely on them.
 The video above and the table below offer some tips on improving your searches to increase the relevance of the results.

 |Search for an exact phrase, or match||